Twenty five years after returning home, Ouita Michel has created a mini-restaurant empire built on Bluegrass bounty

 She was ahead of her time in this and other aspects of her Ouita Michel Family of Restaurants—six establishments in and around Lexington (and another one on the way): her white-tablecloth Holly Hill Inn, deli Wallace Station, Smithtown Seafood, Windy Corner Market, Honeywood, and Glenn’s Creek Café, plus a bakery.
 “I’m loving that now, especially in the South, there’s a renewed recognition of rural areas and smaller cities,” she says.
 She nods to the scene outside her car window, split-rail fences framing a county road cutting through fields of low, undulating hills.
 “This is real horse country out here,” she says.
 It’s the outskirts of Midway, Kentucky, about twelve miles northeast of Lexington (where Michel grew up), home to what she and staff call the “mothership,” her first restaurant, the Holly Hill Inn, and next door, her home with husband Chris and daughter Willa.

-Initially, coming home was temporary.
-She’d moved to New York to attend the Culinary Institute of America when she was 21, and eight years later, in 1993, was engaged and convinced by her mother that she had to get married here.
+later, in 1993, was engaged and convinced by her mother that she had to get married here.
 Between dress fittings and invitation picking, she and Chris (who she met at CIA) were going to decide what was next.
 “We thought we’d end up opening a restaurant in New York; I had no thoughts of staying in Kentucky.”
 Until she was back on its bluegrass-blanketed soil under wide open skies; the combination was a powerful balm.
 “As soon as I got here, I realized how much I had missed it and how much I missed my mom,” she says.
 “It was this instant ‘aah.’”
 Throw in the realities of New York, and Lexington looked better than ever.
 “New York is a tough place to open a business,” she says, “and the accessibility of everything here — advice, help, a loan — was appealing.”

 The final incentive to stay was the chance at culinary communion.
 “I realized that I wanted to be part of a community,” she says.
 But she brought a little New York with her, an attitude she had to shed to find her Kentucky-centric food philosophy.
 “I’d been trained in New York, and all my cooking experience was in Manhattan,” she says.
 “That can make you arrogant.
 You think you know what constitutes good food and what doesn’t, and you start discounting a lot of the food you grew up with.”